This post may contain affiliate links. Please read our disclosure policy.

 What Goes Into This Breakfast Casserole

-- Eggs and Cream: A mix of eggs, milk, and heavy cream creates the perfect custardy texture that holds everything together.
+- Eggs and Cream: Form a rich, custardy base that holds everything together.

 Note: Please see recipe card at the bottom for a full list of ingredients with measurements